 Energy Transfer was developed to support kindergarten teachers through informative, hands-on science training, as well as through supplemental materials for use in the classroom.
 This Teacher Professional Training Development (TPD) program covers Standard 3 Objective 1 of the kindergarten science core—movement of non-living things.

 Embrace and explore science education with inspiring hands-on training by Discovery Gateway Children’s Museum.
-Sign up now for a two-hour workshop!
 Workshops are FREE for public school teachers.
-Teachers can choose one of three modules that best fits their needs.
+Teachers can choose one of three modules that best fit their needs.
 Upon completion, teachers will receive materials to take back to their classroom and implement what they have learned.

-Kindergartners love stories!
 Stories can take our learning deeper.
 This module provides book recommendations to delve into stories about the movement of non-living things and forces at work.
-Explore several discovery stations designed to align to the books.
-Teachers will have the opportunity to experience the stations, ask questions and determine what options and materials will allow them to bring this learning to their classroom.
-Next, explore ways to integrate age appropriate field notebooks and science art to document student learning.
+Explore several discovery stations designed to align with the books.
+Teachers will have the opportunity to experience the stations, ask questions, and determine what options and materials will allow them to bring this learning to their classroom.
+Next, explore ways to integrate age-appropriate field notebooks and science art to document student learning.

 Energy Transfer is free for public school teachers.
-Each module is an hour long workshop held at Discovery Gateway Children’s Museum in downtown Salt Lake City, or at a location designated by a school district.
-Energy Transfer workshops also provide a forum for teachers to discuss their successes and struggles teaching the science core curriculum.
-Upon completing the workshop, teachers receive one point toward renewing their educator’s license.
+Each module is an hour-long workshop held at Discovery Gateway Children’s Museum in downtown Salt Lake City.
+For school districts that are more than two hours away, requests can be made to have this program presented at your school, and we will do our best to accommodate.
+Energy Transfer workshops also provide a forum for teachers to discuss their successes and struggles to teach the science core curriculum.
+Upon completing the workshop, teachers receive one point for each module they take toward renewing their educator’s license.
 Teachers will also receive materials for use in the classroom.